Proximity Labeling (wheat seedling)

 2. Add 1.5 times protein Extraction Buffer (50 mM Tris-MES pH8.0, 10 mM EDTA pH8.0, 0.5 M Sucrose, 1 mM MgCl2,1 mM DTT, and 1 mM PMSF) to each sample.
 Immediately vortex to resuspend all the powder, then incubate on ice for about 30 minutes.

-3. Centrifuge the protein mixture at 4°C, 12,000 rpm for 10 minutes.
-Transfer the supernatant into a new 1.5 mL tube and add the 5×SDS loading buffer into each tube, boiling the sample by the dry heater at 95℃ for more than 5 min at least, and storing the samples in a -20°C freezer.
+3. Centrifuge the protein mixture at 4 C, 12,000 rpm for 10 minutes.
+Transfer the supernatant into a new 1.5 mL tube and add the 5×SDS loading buffer into each tube, boiling the sample by the dry heater at 95 C for more than five minutes at least, and storing the samples in a -20 C freezer.

-1. Sow the wheat seeds in a small box, let all the seeds germinate, and grow in a greenhouse for 7-10 days.
+1. Sow the wheat seeds in a small box, let all the seeds germinate and grow in a greenhouse for seven to 10 days.

 2. Remove the roots and the top leaves, retaining only the tender leaf and coleoptile.
 Apply a small amount of 0.4 M mannitol solution on the seedlings to be cut, use a sharp knife to cut the seedlings into 0.1 mm pieces, and place the chopped tissue into a 250 mL triangular flask, containing 25 mL of Protoplast Enzyme Solution (20 mM MES pH 5.7, 0.4 M Mannitol, 20 mM KCl, 1.5% Cellulose R-10, 0.75% Macerozyme R-10, 10 mM CaCl2, 0.1% BSA)

-3. Vacuum the chopped tissue for 30 min.
-Incubate in the dark at room temperature on a horizontal shaker at 50 rpm for 3-5 hours for enzymatic digestion.
+3. Vacuum the chopped tissue for 30 minutes.
+Incubate in the dark at room temperature on a horizontal shaker at 50 rpm for three to five hours for enzymatic digestion.

 5. Gently transfer the supernatant into a new 50 mL round-bottom centrifuge tube by filtering a 40 µM filter.

-6. Centrifuge 100 g for 5 min at 4℃ (set acceleration and brake at level 1).
+6. Centrifuge 100 g for five minutes at 4 C (set acceleration and brake at level 1).
 Remove the supernatant and add 20 mL of W5 buffer to resuspend the protoplast.

-7. Add 20 mL of W5 buffer to the flask and shake the flask at 50 rpm for 10 min.
-Centrifuge 100 g for 5 min at 4℃ (set acceleration and brake as 1 level).
+7. Add 20 mL of W5 buffer to the flask and shake the flask at 50 rpm for 10 minutes.
+Centrifuge 100 g for five minutes at 4 C (set acceleration and brake as 1 level).
 Remove the supernatant

 8. Repeat step 7 twice.